terraform-aws-modules/terraform-aws-lambda/examples/build-package/README.md

 Configuration in this directory creates deployment packages in a variety of combinations.

+Look into [Runtimes Examples](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/runtimes) for more ways to build and deploy AWS Lambda Functions using supported runtimes (Rust, Go, Java).

 ## Usage

 To run this example you need to execute: